armory/documentation/_admin_guides/install.md

 ### Using A Release Candidate Build

-1. Update your `armoryspinnaker` bake stage with our internal repo.
-You'll need to add a new `extended attribute`:
+1. Update your `armoryspinnaker` bake stage with our release candidate Debian repository.
+You'll need to add a new `extended attribute` with the following:

 ```
 Key: repository